What are fallen arches?

 Posterior Tibial Tendon Dysfunction

 Weakness or damage to this tendon is the most common cause of AAFD.
 Tibialis Posterior starts as a muscle next to the calf and runs down the inside of the lower leg attaching to the bones underneath the foot on the outside border.
-The main purpose of this muscle is to support the foot maintain the arch while you are standing and walking.
+The main purpose of this muscle is to support the foot to maintain the arch while you are standing and walking.
 If the tendon is damaged or weakened it causes the arch to slowly lower over time.

 Damage to the ligaments of the foot can cause the joints to change alignment.
 Ligaments work by supporting the bones and limiting excessive movements.
 If ligaments get torn they can result in a flat and painful foot.
 It is more common to occur in the middle of the foot but it can also present at the back of the foot behind the arch.